Q-Minh/nihu/dox/tut_rayleigh_integral.md

 Function space generation {#tut_rayleigh_function_space}
 -------------------------

 - We use an isoparametric function space view of the radiator surface mesh to discretise the velocity field.
-This means that the velocity nodes are located in the elements' corners.
+This means that the velocity nodes are located in the elements' corners, and the velocity is interpolated using linear functions within an element.
 - The radiation impedance is evaluated in the element centers of the radiating surface mesh.
 For this reason, we create a Dirac-view of a piecewise constant function space generated from the radiating surface mesh.
 - The transfer impedance is evaluated in the element centers of the field point mesh.
 For this reason, we create a Dirac-view of a piecewise constant function space generated from the field point mesh.